 The College does not offer storage for personal property.
 The College will offer short-term storage of a limited amount of items for those students assigned to houses that are used during Winter Break and Field Work Term.
 Students who study away or withdraw from the College are not permitted to store items on campus during their time away.
 Students who withdraw during the term are required to remove all belongings from campus housing.
 If personal items are left, the Office of Student Life will consider the items abandoned and donate them to local organizations or dispose of them.
 The Office of Student Life provides information to students about local storage options each year.

 Students are responsible for all activities taking place in their assigned space, whether they are present or not.
-Each occupant will be held responsible for any prohibited activity(s) or illegal item(s) found in his or her assigned space.
+Each occupant will be held responsible for any prohibited activity(s) or illegal item(s) found in their assigned space.

 Students are responsible for maintaining their rooms in a healthy, safe, and livable condition that does not have a negative effect on any co-resident of the room or the house.
-Students may contact Building and Grounds with concerns about their room or housing condition, as well as place a work order, by emailing firstname.lastname@example.org.
+Students may contact Building and Grounds with concerns about their room or housing condition, as well as place a work order, by sending an email.
 Students may also contact Student Life with their room concerns.